agilesolutions/spring-azure-ai/Readme.md

 ## Benefits and Applications of RAG
 - Improved privacy: You can use data that the AI wasn’t trained on, meaning you don’t have to worry about the AI knowing sensitive information beforehand.
 - Better context: The system can pull in relevant information to understand the user’s question more deeply.
-  - This demo pulls in actual realtime stocks from [TwelveData](https://support.twelvedata.com/), See [TwelveData API contracts](https://twelvedata.com/docs#core-data)
-  - Converted to vectors accordingly stored in a vector Database (VectorStore) .  - Uses an advisor to push actual context to the prompt to improving the results calculated for GPT static learned data...
 - Higher accuracy: By looking up information, RAG helps reduce mistakes (when AI makes up things) by using real facts.
 - Flexible applications: It can be used for various tasks like answering questions, creating summaries, or powering chatbots.

 <img title="Retrieval Augmented Generation (RAG) technique" alt="Alt text" src="/images/rag.png">

 ## What is on this project
-- Terraform configuration files to provisioning all Azure infrastructure components to allowing this demo to run in its full context.
-That includes a full Azure Kubernetes AKS cluster and [Azure AI](https://learn.microsoft.com/en-us/azure/ai-foundry/what-is-ai-foundry) Foundry HUB and project and finally deploying gpt-4 LLM model.
+- Terraform configuration files to provisioning all Azure infrastructure components needed to run this demo in its full context.
+That includes a full Azure Kubernetes AKS cluster and [Azure AI](https://learn.microsoft.com/en-us/azure/ai-foundry/what-is-ai-foundry) Foundry HUB, project and finally deploying gpt-4 LLM model.
 - [SpringBoot AI](https://docs.spring.io/spring-ai/reference/index.html) empowered SpringBoot application:
   - Connecting to Azure AI Foundry
   - Connecting to Azure Search VectorStore to loading stock prices growth from [TwelveData](https://twelvedata.com/) to supporting AI RAG.